danklotz/openNotes/micro-reviews.md

 - [Guardians of the Galaxy: Vol. 3](https://www.imdb.com/title/tt6791350/?ref_=nv_sr_srsg_1_tt_7_nm_0_q_guardians%2520o).
 I liked the first one, found the second one boring and love the third one.
 This is a really great end to the series (and for me the last superhero movie I will watch in a long time).

 - **H**
+- [Hackers](https://www.imdb.com/title/tt0113243/?ref_=nv_sr_srsg_0_tt_7_nm_1_q_hackers).
+This is a very fun movie from a very different time.
+Back then, everyone I knew complained about the overly comical depiction of hackers.
+But honestly: Who really cares?
+Nothing about this movie is realistic anyways and its fun and spreads a nice message.
 - [Hero](https://www.imdb.com/title/tt0299977/?ref_=ttls_li_tt).
 This is one of the movies that made me fall in love with cinema.
 It is Chinese Kungfu movie, and also has some problematic political undertones.
 So, I think its not for everyone.
 However, if one is not too put off be these things one gets rewarded with extremely pleasing visuals.
 - [Hitman's Bodyguard](https://www.imdb.com/title/tt1959563/?ref_=nv_sr_srsg_6).
 A funny action movie, which is at time annoying and a bit too long.
 - [Hitman's Wife's Bodyguard](https://www.imdb.com/title/tt8385148/?ref_=nv_sr_srsg_0).
 Basically an over-the-top sequel to "The Hitman's Bodyguard": Little continuity, more crazy jokes and less interesting plot.
 Good if you like this kind of movie.